Heart's Cry (horse): 2006: five-year-old season

 In 2006, Heart's Cry was campaigned internationally.
 In March he was sent to Dubai to contest the Dubai Sheema Classic at Nad Al Sheba.
 Ridden by Lemaire he contested the lead from the start, tactics which surprised his trainer Kojiro Hashiguchi.
 He went clear of the field in the straight and won by four and a quarter lengths from Collier Hill with the multiple Group One winners Ouija Board and Alexander Goldrun in fourth and fifth.
 In the August 2006 edition of the World Thoroughbred Racehorse Rankings, Heart's Cry was ranked the equal second best horse in the world, a pound behind Makybe Diva and equal with Electrocutionist and David Junior.

 Four months after his run in Dubai, Heart's Cry appeared at Ascot Racecourse in England for Britain's most prestigious all-aged race, the King George VI and Queen Elizabeth Stakes.
 Lemaire claimed to be full of confidence before the race and Heart's Cry's participation attracted a large Japanese media contingent.
 Starting the 3/1 second favourite, he took the lead in the straight but was overtaken in the final furlong and finished third behind Hurricane Run and Electrocutionist.
 After his race at Ascot, Heart's Cry did not run again until the Japan Cup on 29 November.
 He started the 5.8/1 second favourite but ran disappointingly, finishing tenth of the eleven runners behind Deep Impact.
 After the race the Japan Racing Association announced that the horse had developed breathing problems which may have affected his performance, and his retirement was announced in early December.

+Racing form

+Heart's Cry won five races and struck podium seven more times out of 19 starts.
+This data is available based on JBIS, netkeiba, Emirates Racing Authority and British Horseracing Authority.